fulljackz/pyWebsite/articles/articleTemplate.md

 Category : Cat1

 <!---Abstract
-# A first article
+# My first article

-## TITRE 2 ARTICLE 1
+My first abstract for this article.

-My first abstract
+It will just be a sample from the content below.

 Abstract-->
 ------------------------------